is-a-dev/register/TERMS_OF_SERVICE.md

 ## 6. Ownership and Intellectual Property
 is-a.dev retains all rights, title, and interest in the "is-a.dev" domain and associated systems.

 You retain ownership of any content you host on your subdomain.
-Your hosted content, however, must not infringe third-party rights.
+Your hosted content, however, must not infringe on third-party rights.

 You grant us permission to use your registration data to operate the service.